English

 • Laboratory Tests: Blood and urine tests help doctors rule out infections, organ dysfunction, or metabolic imbalances that may contribute to nausea offering valuable diagnostic insights.

-• Imaging Studies: Procedures such as abdominal ultrasound, CT scans, or MRIs can show structural abnormalities in the digestive system, aiding in the diagnosis of conditions like gallstones, tumours, or inflammation that is causing nausea.
+• Imaging Studies: Procedures such as abdominal ultrasounds, CT scans, or MRIs can show structural abnormalities in the digestive system, aiding in the diagnosis of conditions like gallstones, tumors, or inflammation that is causing nausea.

 • Electrocardiogram (ECG): In cases where cardiovascular issues are suspected, an ECG measures the heart's electrical activity, helping identify conditions like arrhythmias or cardiac ischemia, which may manifest with symptoms like nausea.